Frequently asked questions on Living Wills

 - The witnesses must also sign the document in your presence and each other’s presence

 - The witnesses cannot be someone who will inherit from the estate

 Making a mark on your Will is considered as valid as a signature.
 However, if you are unable to sign or make a mark, because of a physical disability, another person can sign for you in your presence and under your direction.

-There are numerous variables that can influence whether your Will is deemed valid or not.
+Numerous variables can influence whether your Will is deemed valid or not.

 DIY Wills, in particular, are more likely to be declared invalid, according to legal experts.
-If you’re downloading a template for a Will from the Internet, for example, you will have to make sure that it is in line with South African law.
+If you’re downloading a template for a Will from the Internet, for example, you will have to ensure that it is in line with South African law.

 Here are a few factors that can make your Will invalid: